praxigento/damvitool/README.rst

 Introduction
 ============

-As stated above this project was inspired by Sandman by Jeff Knup.
+As stated above this project was inspired by Sandman by Jeff Knupp.
 At the same time damvitool improves on the original in a few important areas:

 * Support for compound queries (both for REST API and UI)
 * Extremely flexible and powerful UI (query builder wizard) thanks to SmartClient library by Isomorphic